 The story is based on a simple model where a young hero recruits seven companions to win the hand of the daughter of a cruel and violent giant.
 There are many traditional stories all over the world based on this basic plot.
 There are even films like the Seven Samurai and the Magnificent Seven.
 However this story opens up this simple plot into an epic that involves King Arthur himself.
 With Arthur’s help Pig Boy has to accomplish nearly forty impossible tasks.

-Originally people read the manuscript aloud to an audience rather than the quiet, personal reading we are used to.
+The story is clearly oral and would have been told as part of an evolving tradition.
+Once written down people read the manuscript aloud to an audience rather than the quiet, personal reading we are used to.
 If you are interested in reading the original there is a great modern Welsh translation by Dafydd and Rhiannon Ifans (Gomer) and an English translation by Sioned Davies (OUP).
 There are also many synopses of the plot available, many with beautiful illustrations.
 However I am trying to do something different.
-I want to use the novel form to allow a lot more description and background in to the story.
+I want to use the novel form to allow a lot more description and background in the story.
 I’ll also be going in to the head of Pig Boy so we can get a feel for how he copes with love, danger and magic.
 If you don’t want to wait until publication you can get free sections of the book and audio samples by signing up here.

-If you want a proper preview of the book then sign up here and I’ll send you the odd chapter to whet your appetite before launch day (sometime in December).
+If you want a proper preview of the book then sign up here and I’ll send you the odd chapter and sound file to whet your appetite before launch day.
 Pig Boy is coming!

-You can find out more about me, Michael Harvey, here.
+You can find out more about me, Michael A Harvey, here.